Awning Fabrics

 Designing commercial projects is a highly collaborative process that is guided by the specific needs of clients and the site.
-Commercial project soften let form follow function to the extreme, and the end result can often border on the utilitarian.
+Commercial projects soften let form follow function to the extreme, and the end result can often border on the utilitarian.
 This is the nature of commercial design, but the most successful firms have developed strategies over time that create space for uniquely creative touches within a highly functional framework.

 Function And Commercial Considerations Can Restrict Design

 Interior spaces are often the most influenced by functional needs.
-An open-floor office plan or a large factory floor often requires architects to cede control to engineers who must determine ways to make these spatial needs a reality.
+An open-floor office plan or a large factory floor usually requires architects to cede control to engineers who must determine ways to make these spatial needs a reality.
 Similarly, working with established businesses on commercial projects can amount to accommodating previous design templates to a new space.
 Retail businesses, in particular, often want a degree of uniformity between locations.
 Yet, in all of these cases, exterior spaces provide an opportunity for architects to flex their aesthetic sensibilities during the design process.

 Exterior Fixtures Like Awnings Provide a Creative Opportunity